Znunu/Znunu/README.md

 ## Welcome to my stuff
 Just some of my own projects.
-For open source work I've done, check out the [Astolfo caffeine discord bot](https://github.com/AstolfoDev/Astolfo-Caffeine) and [this PR for Real Python](https://github.com/realpython/materials/pull/157)
+For some of the open source work I've done, check out [this PR for Real Python](https://github.com/realpython/materials/pull/157)
 <br> <br> <img align="right" src="https://i. imgur.com/iWP864c.png">